logo

 • Yarn, ribbon, or cord for hanging

-1. To begin the paper plate cornucopia, take the four paper plates and overlap them slightly, as shown below.
+1. To begin, take the four paper plates and overlap them slightly, as shown below.
 For the last paper plate beneath and to the right, place it slightly higher than the others.

 2. Staple the four plates together (adults should help here).
 One well-placed staple should do the trick.
 Or, you can glue or tape the plates together.